jlmelville/rnndescent/README.md

 * [nndescent](https://github.com/brj0/nndescent), another C++ implementation, with Python bindings.

 ## Old News

+*19 Nov 2023* The `rnnd_build` function and `rnnd_query` functions have been
+added which simplify creating a knn/building an index and querying it, respectively and should be the main way of using the package.
+The other functions remain should you need more flexibility.
+Some functions have been
+removed: the local scaling and the standalone distance functions.
+The latter could return in a different package at some point.

 *13 November 2023*.
 I have added most of the metrics that don't need extra parameters for both sparse and non-sparse data, e.g. `braycurtis`, `dice`,